NathanVaughn/nathanv.me/content/work-experience/iowa-state/index.md

 dontRenderOnHomepage = true
 tags = ["SOLIDWORKS"]
 keywords = []
-description = """I modelled an apparatus to channel light into a series of detectors for an experiment a professor was working on in the Physics department.""" showFullContent = false weight = 4
+description = """I modeled an apparatus to channel light into a series of detectors for an experiment a professor was working on in the Physics department.""" showFullContent = false weight = 4
 +++

-I modelled an apparatus to channel light into a series of detectors for an experiment a professor was working on in the Physics department.
+I modeled an apparatus to channel light into a series of detectors for an experiment a professor was working on in the Physics department.
 At the base is a 10cm x 10cm calorimeter of 47 x 47 fiber optic fibers.
 The light coming out of these fibers needed to be funneled together into a 5 x 5 array of detectors.
 Multiple different variations